rse/microkernel/README.md

 ### State Transitions

-There are 5 states the microkernel can be in.
+There are states the microkernel can be in.
 For transitioning between states the microkernel calls the enter (or leave) transition method, in (reverse) order after a topological sort, on all modules providing them.

+By default there are 6 states defined:

 ```txt
       +---[boot]--+   +-[latch]--+   +[configure]+  +-[prepare]-+  +---[start]--+